Categorifying non-commutative deformations: Families of quasi-coherent sheaves over an affine base

 Isomorphism $N\xrightarrow{\simeq} \Hom_A(A,N)$, for any $N\in \modu A$, induces isomorphisms for any $n$:

 Then the isomorphism $t_{M,Z'}$ is defined via the commutative diagram

 Again, as above, $t_{M,Z'}$ does not depend on the choice of presentation (\ref{eqtn_resolution}).

-If $A$ is right coherent then the above construction is a unique extension of $\rho$ to a right exact functor $\modu A \to \zZ$. \end{proof}

-For abelian categories $\aA$ and $\bB$, we denote by $\Rex(\aA, \bB)$ the category of right exact functors $\aA\to \bB$ and natural transformations thereof. \begin{PROP}(cf. \cite[Theorem 3.6.2]{Pop}) Let $A$ be a right coherent $\kk$-algebra.
+If $A$ is right coherent then the above construction is a unique extension of $\rho$ to a right exact functor $\modu A \to \zZ$. \end{proof} \begin{DEF} We say that $Z\in \zZ_A$ is \emph{flat} if the functor $(-)\otimes_AZ\colon \modu A \to \zZ$ is exact. \end{DEF} For abelian categories $\aA$ and $\bB$, we denote by $\Rex(\aA, \bB)$ the category of right exact functors $\aA\to \bB$ and natural transformations thereof. \begin{PROP}(cf. \cite[Theorem 3.6.2]{Pop}) Let $A$ be a right coherent $\kk$-algebra.
 The restriction to $A$ and functor $Z\mapsto (-)\otimes_AZ$ define quasi-inverse equivalences:

-\end{PROP} \begin{proof} The statement follows from Proposition \ref{prop_left_adj_to_Hom}.(2). \end{proof} This proposition allows us to think about $A$-objects in a category $\zZ$ as functors $\modu A \to \zZ$, which will be the source of our categorification for the deformation theory.
+These restrict to equivalences between exact functors $\modu A \to \zZ$ and flat $A$-objects. \end{PROP} \begin{proof} The statement follows from Proposition \ref{prop_left_adj_to_Hom}.(2) and Definition \ref{def_flat}. \end{proof} This proposition allows us to think about $A$-objects in a category $\zZ$ as functors $\modu A \to \zZ$, which will be the source of our categorification for the deformation theory.